Where do Arts Tax dollars go?Read More…

 Each Portland resident, age 18 and older, must file either:

 If due, the Arts Tax is $35 per person.
-Save time and file online (ACH, Visa or MasterCard - no convenience fees in 2013).
+Save time and file online (ACH, Visa or MasterCard - no convenience fees in 2013 and 2014).

 If you have already filed, but have a balance due, you can use your confirmation number to pay an Arts Tax bill (by ACH, Visa or MasterCard).